Generic Name and Formulations:

-Fetal toxicity; discontinue as soon as pregnancy is detected.
+Fetal toxicity may develop; discontinue if pregnancy is detected.
 Correct salt/volume depletion before starting therapy, or reduce initial dose.
 Renal impairment: monitor for worsening renal function.
-Hepatic impairment.
+Hepatic impairment requiring titration with losartan: not recommended.
 Severe CHF.
 Renal artery stenosis.
 Asthma.
 SLE.
 Gout.
 Diabetes.
 Postsympathectomy.
 Acute myopia.
 Secondary angle-closure glaucoma.
-Pregnancy (Cat.C in 1st trimester, Cat.D in 2nd and 3rd trimesters).
+Pregnancy (Cat.D).
 Nursing mothers: not recommended.

 See Contraindications.
 Hyperkalemia with K+ supplements, K+ sparing diuretics, K+ containing salt substitutes.
+Potentiated by fluconazole.
+Antagonized by rifampin.
 May be antagonized by, and renal toxicity potentiated by NSAIDs, including selective COX-2 inhibitors (monitor renal function periodically in elderly and/or volume-depleted).
 Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
-Concomitant aliskiren in renal impairment (CrCl <60mL/min): not recommended.
+Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).
 Orthostatic hypotension with alcohol, other CNS depressants.
 Potentiates other antihypertensives, tubocurarine.
 Hypokalemia with corticosteroids, ACTH.
-May antagonize pressor amines (eg, norepinephrine).
+May antagonize pressor amines (eg, norepinephrine), cholestyramine, colestipol resins.
 Adjust antihyperglycemics.
 May increase digitalis, lithium toxicity (monitor).
 May interfere with parathyroid tests.